destinyae/optimism-design-docs/ecosystem/opUSDC/op-usdc.md

 ### 2) Deposits & withdrawals

-For an user to make a deposit, the process remains as simple as follows:
+For a user to make a deposit, the process remains as simple as follows:

 1. Users approve the `L1OpUSDCBridgeAdapter` to spend USDC.
 2. Users proceed to deposit USDC by calling the contract.